bairesearch/LocalConnectome/dev/research.md

 ### Autoencoder / Knowledgebase

+*23 August 2021* -
+* need to verify that negative weights can be encoded by intermediary inhibitory interneurons

 *22 August 2021* -
 * determine how to use autoencoded layers in processing of an independent/new (eg higher or lower layer) subnet
     * not every cortical circuit is necessarily an autoencoder; some circuits map a set of inputs to a set of ideal (supervised) outputs